FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmation.md

 ## Code Examples

-### Using Pre Confirmation when Submitting a Transfer
+### Using Pre-Confirmations when Submitting a Transfer

 <<< @./snippets/pre-confirmation/send-transaction.ts#pre-confirmation-send-transaction-1{ts:line-numbers}